ZupIT/docs-charles/content/en/Get Started/Using Circles.md

 ---
 title: Using Circles
-weight: 19
+weight: 44
 ---

 ---

-From the moment you start to create your deploys, the next step is to [**create you first circles**](../../../../../reference/circles#how-to-create-circles) to make your applications segmentation better.
+From the moment you start to create your deploys, the next step is to [**create your first circles**](../../../../../reference/circles#how-to-create-circles) to make your application segmentation better.

 Follow the next steps: